ahasha/cookiecutter-pypackage/README.rst

 Similar Cookiecutter Templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+* `audreyfeldroy/cookiecutter-pypackage`_: The fabulous original template on which this for is based

-* `Nekroze/cookiecutter-pypackage`_: A fork of this with a PyTest test runner,
+* `Nekroze/cookiecutter-pypackage`_: A fork of the above with a PyTest test runner,
   strict flake8 checking with Travis/Tox, and some docs and ``setup.py`` differences.

 * `tony/cookiecutter-pypackage-pythonic`_: Fork with py2.7+3.3 optimizations.